Information for Reviewers

 - The content of the paper could potentially be of interest, but the paper has too many deficits to expect that it will be of sufficient quality to allow publication following a normal major revision.
 Compared to a simple 'reject' decision, this is a signal to the authors that they may have an interesting idea but need to write a new paper and not to try to enhance the existing one.

 This implies that the paper is below standard for publication in its present state and requires substantial revision.
 Reasons may include lack of putting the work into perspective, lack of sufficient experimental validation, or serious flaws in the way the work is presented or justified, etc. However, the reviewer believes that the authors can correct these deficiencies.
 A major revision decision is in no way a commitment to ultimately accept a revised version of the paper for publication.
 If the revised version of a paper has not addressed the initial concerns and still raises major concerns after major revision, it is

 This means that the major aspects of the paper are considered to be of sufficient quality for publication.
 This is a commitment to ultimately publish the paper, provided that the authors adequately answer the remaining concerns (which should be relatively minor) and correct the relevant language/grammar/spelling problems.

 Accepted as is

-Article is suitable for publication as is, without further revision or corrections.
-This decision is not typically used following the first review but frequently applied to papers after minor/major revision.
+The article is suitable for publication as is, without further revision or corrections.
+This decision is not typically used following the first review but is frequently applied to papers after minor/major revision.